natronium/GatorRando/README.md

 Right now, the goal is to finish the playground (takes 35 Friends worth of Friend items and completing all three main quests), play through the flashback, and watch the credits.

 ### Quest Item List and Uses
-- 3x Thrown Pencil for each stage of Sam (Clumsy Jackal) giant pencil dropping quest
+- 3x Thrown Pencil for each stage of Sam (Clumsy Jackal)'s giant pencil dropping quest
 - Grass Clippings and Water for Jada (Cool Boar)
 - Retainer for Becca (Retainer Shark)
 - Sorbet for Esme (Vampire Bat)